neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 #### Vercel Hobby Plan vs Neon Free Plan

 The Vercel Hobby plan is free and aimed at developers with personal projects, and small-scale applications.
 In Neon, the equivalent plan is our [Free Plan](https://neon.tech/docs/introduction/plans#free-plan).
-Here are the differences that you'll need to be aware of:
+Here are the differences to be aware of:

 | Resource      | Vercel Hobby Included | Neon Free Plan Included               |
 | :------------ | :-------------------- | :------------------------------------ |